Updated: May 30

 Diabetes is very common, but it can often be hard to control.
-There are plenty of guys who have it that are not managing their symptoms or are borderline diabetic and don’t even know it.
+There are plenty of guys who have it but are not managing their symptoms or are borderline diabetic and don’t even know it.
 When men don’t control their diabetes this puts them at risk of developing other health complications like erectile dysfunction.
 This is a combo no man wants.

-BDE Style understands the frustration a lot of guys with Diabetes goes through.
+BDE Style understands the frustration a lot of guys with Diabetes go through.
 But, as science continues to improve, men who have lost hope in pills, surgery, and injections now have new options that will help improve their sex lives.

 In this article, we will discuss the connection between diabetes and ED, how diabetes can affect your sex life, and most importantly, how to solve the problem.

 Did you know, men with diabetes are 3 times more likely to have erection problems than non-diabetic men?
 As we all know blood circulation plays a vital role to produce and maintain an erection for healthy sex, Diabetes can ruin “the flow” of things resulting in erection difficulties.

 A man normally responds to sexual situations through different body functions working together to spark an erection.

 Nerves, blood vessels, hormones, and psyche play an important role in erectile function.
 But, when one or all of these factors get disrupted it can throw off a man’s erection in the bedroom.

 Diabetes is not an easy condition to live with, especially when it can onset erectile dysfunction earlier on in life.
 As mentioned earlier, guys who have Diabetes are 3 times at risk of developing ED earlier on.
 But how early?